An Expert’s Bona Fide Guide: Life as a Transplant Nurse Practitioner (NP)

 “The most rewarding part is getting to see our patients live their lives,” Chapin says.
 “Post-transplant, our patients get to meet their grandchildren.
 They get to see their kids graduate.
 They get to walk their daughters down the aisle.
 Seeing all the things they get to do, things that some people take for granted, that’s my favorite part.”

-Transplant is a small but growing specialty area, and its community of passionate colleagues is something that Chapin and Dr. Moore both credit as one of its greatest strengths.
+Transplant is a small but growing specialty area, and its community of passionate colleagues is something that Chapin and Dr. Taylor both credit as one of its greatest strengths.
 It’s in that community that the collaborative spirit of the practice is extended outside of any individual team or facility.

 Transplant NPs across the country connect through professional organizations, symposiums, conferences, and even events for Transplant Nurses Week, exchanging best practices, stories, and research.
 They’re bonded not only by their training but also by their passion for the work that they do.

-“Transplant is a very rewarding specialty,” Dr. Moore says.
+“Transplant is a very rewarding specialty,” Dr. Taylor says.
 “It’s complex, it’s complicated, it’s intense, and it’s exciting.
 You have an opportunity to make such an impact in people’s lives.
 It’s really amazing to be part of that.”

 Top Advocacy Issues for Transplant NPs